The Upload Trap: Why Static Training Fails

 2. Build a Custom Agent

-Navigate to AI Agents → Create Agent.
+Navigate to AI Agents and create a new agent.
 Connect it to your knowledge project.
 Your agent now has context about your work.
+Configure with 22+ built-in tools and custom slash commands.

 3. Deploy a Genesis App